The Rev. Canon Albert Joy Ogle, B.D., P.G.C.E., M. Phil.

 In 2014, Canon Ogle was appointed Vicar of St. Peter’s Lithgow in the Episcopal Diocese of New York where he served for nearly five years.

 During this time he continued to advocate for the marginalized, both locally and internationally.
 In 2015, St Paul’s Foundation for International Reconciliation sponsored a women at the United Nations event and several visits to Cuba, where women’s and LGBT rights remain quite progressive in comparison to many of the homophobic and sexist cultures of the Caribbean island communities.
 His most successful venture during these years with the people of Dutchess County, included Millbrook at Home (a volunteer support network for seniors).
 In June 2019, he was appointed Interim Rector of St. Paul’s Chestnut Hill, Philadelphia, famous for its outstanding Anglican music program and vital ministries to the neighboring communities of Mount Airy and Germantown.
 During the past two years, the parish dealt with transitioning to a new rector with a discernment and search process and adapting to the needs of the community because of the Covid 19 pandemic.
-A full summary of the shared ministry can be found HERE.
-Albert will be retiring from full time active ministry in the summer of 2021 and will continue living in the Chestnut Hill area of Philadelphia.
+After a successful search and interim process, the Rev. Eric Hungerford was called as Rector od St. Paul’s and Albert retired from active ministry.

 He continues to enjoy photography, painting and travelling.